 Framing Sports Shirts

-You’d be surprised how common it is for people to put sports shirts — personal or professional — on display in custom build shadowboxes.
+You’d be surprised how common it is for people to put sports shirts — personal or professional — on display in display in bespoke picture frames.
 It’s probably one of the most common applications of shadowbox framing.

 It’s a good idea to have shirt framing done professionally, because getting it right is more complicated than you might think.
 The layout and folding — or non-folding, depending on the item — are actually important.
 You want to keep the display relatively compact, while making sure the most important aspects of the shirt are still visible.

 Shirts can be framed on their own in a relatively flat shadowbox, or combined with other objects like trophies, signed sports balls, or event tickets into a more three-dimensional display with a greater depth to it.